danihenrique/pgfy/README.md

 - **Pre-configured:** Fastify came pre-configured with some the best plugins available;
 - **Extensible:** Easily extend your API using "Components pattern";
 - **Micro-service support:** Easily extend your application using "Microservice pattern";
+- **BlackBox Testing Support:** Easily add your inputs and outputs specs for Runtime Testing;
 - **Auto-Documentation:** Access all your API endpoints available using Swagger UI.

 ## Table of Contents